 You will be, in effect, selling them your invoice.
 They will advance you a percentage of that invoice immediately before taking on responsibility for your sales ledger.
 They will manage payments and chase late payers.
 Once they have paid up, they will return the outstanding amount to you minus their fees.

 This has an obvious benefit of unblocking obstructions in your payment chain.
 The majority of the money owed to you, from all your clients, can be paid immediately into your account allowing you to meet you own financial liabilities.
 Invoice Finance for the healthcare sector is a perfect fit for any directors in the case industry.

-How will Invoice Factoring for the Healthcare and Care Sector help my business?
+Will Invoice Factoring for the Healthcare and Care Sector help with cashflow?

 - Invoices your ledger is released within 24 hours, this will allow you can meet operating costs.